IdentityPython/pysaml2/docs/howto/config.rst

 metadata signing certificates should be used.
 These public keys must be acquired by some secure out-of-band method before being placed on the local file system.

+When using MDQ, the `freshness_period` option can be set to define a period for which the metadata fetched from the the MDQ server are considered fresh.
+After that period has passed the metadata are not valid anymore and must be fetched again.
+The period must be in the format defined in `iso 8601 <https://www.iso.org/iso-8601-date-and-time-format.html>`_.

+By default, if `freshness_period` is not defined, the metadata are fetched only the first time they are requested and never refreshed.

 organization
 ^^^^^^^^^^^^